PinaLiu/learn-git/README.md

    1. Add a new file and ...
    1. "Send" the changes to the origin (`push`)
    1. "Check" if something has changed in the origin (`fetch`)
+   1. "diff" to check the differences between files

 ## Installation ......